ixc/django-brightcove/README.rst

         ...
     )

-The you will need to declare the loaders you want to add in your settings.py file
+The you will need to declare your credentials in your settings.py file

 .. code-block::  python

+    BRIGHTCOVE_ACCOUNT_ID = '...'
+    BRIGHTCOVE_CLIENT_ID = '...'
-    BRIGHTCOVE_TOKEN = 'YOUR_TOKEN..'
+    BRIGHTCOVE_CLIENT_SECRET = '...'

 Finally you will need to add the django-brightcove urls to your Root URLCONF